yaahc/rustconf/error-handling-isnt-all-about-errors.md

 # Recoverable<br> vs<br> Non-Recoverable

-Notes: The Rust model for errors distinguishes between two classes of errors.
+Notes: The Rust model for errors distinguishes between two classes of errors, recoverable and non-recoverable errors.

-Recoverable errors are errors you can reasonably expect to occur during execution of..., can be reacted to, or reported.
+Recoverable errors are errors that can reasonablly be reacted to, or reported when encountered.
+These are errors like file not found, or connection closed.

-Unrecoverable errors are bugs, like index out of bounds. can’t be reacted to, only reported before exiting the program / thread
+Non-recoverable errors are errors that cannot reasonably be reacted to, only reported, before exiting the thread or program.
+These are errors are usually caused by bugs such as index out of bounds or integer overflow.

-Most languages dont distinguish between these kinds of errors
+Now, most languages dont distinguish between these kinds of errors.

-C++ has exceptions
+For example, C++ has historically used exceptions for both.

-Rust doesnt

-Rust has panic for unrecoverable errors and result recoverable errors
+Rust doesnt have exceptions, instead Rust has panic for non-recoverable errors and result recoverable errors

 ---